Cognitive learning

 Let’s take an example of a developer who encounters a problem in a particular sphere and automatically believes that the task is difficult for him/her right away.
 The employee is automatically likely to have a negative attitude towards this particular task, and his performance will likely be poor.

-Benefits of Cognitive Learning
+Benefits of cognitive learning

 The following are the major positive effects of cognitive learning: